☀︎

 🪽 Freedom 🪽

-Ahh yes, the fundamental right that others spring from.
+Ahh yes, the fundamental right that many, many others spring from.
 To exist freely under the absence of unnecessary constraints.
-To use, control, express, develop, and communicate as we please with our computing devices.
+To use, control, create, develop, and communicate as we please with our computing devices.
 Sound familiar?
 Yes, it’s built on the past and present of important existing work:

 Note however—these pioneering organizations continue to focus and brand themselves on the software-freedom aspect of the effort, which of course is and continues to be of essential importance.
-However, though these organizations are quite aware of the hardware and emergent privacy and consent aspects of the struggle, from the outside at least it appears that they have not fully realigned themselves on that new reality, or don’t intend to.
+However, though these organizations are quite aware of the hardware and emergent privacy and consent aspects of the struggle, from the outside at least it appears that they have not fully realigned themselves on that new reality, or perhaps don’t intend to focus on it.

-Might this be due to how unrealistic it’s been to build an open hardware platform and/or ecosystem?
+Might this be due to how unrealistic it’s been to build a fully open hardware platform and/or ecosystem?
 That idea has been a pipe dream, as long as we can remember.
-But, by the mid-2020s we are closer than many realize and getting closer to the goal.
+But, by the mid-2020s we are perhaps closer to the goal than many realize and getting closer.

 Update 2025-10-14: